wduquette/joe/mdbook/src/extending/native_functions.md

 ## Argument Conversion

-Before passing an `Object` to a Java method, it's necessary to make sure it has the correct type, and to produce an appropriate error message if it does not.
-Joe provides a family of argument conversion methods for this purpose;
-client-specific converters are easily implemented.
+Before passing an `Object` to a Java method, it's necessary to cast it or convert it to the required type, and to produce an appropriate error message if that cannot be done.
+Joe provides a family of argument conversion methods for this purpose, and client-specific converters are easily implemented.

 For example,